15 Minute Disc Golf

 2 Helpful / 0 Not

-Pros: A few holes have been changed since fall 2011 to improve the course and eliminate conflicts with other users. #8 no longer throws over the bridge across the creek.
-This is another one of those good beginner courses that experienced players are likely to use only if they stop to stretch and pee.
-Makes for decent long-putt practice or ace shots.
+Pros: Benson, which has seen encroachment improvements the last few years, is a pitch 'n' putt with noisy-but-nice winter views.
+This is another one of those good beginner courses that experienced players are likely to use only if they stop to stretch and pee---or if their self-worth has been wrecked lately by Blue Lake, Milo, etc. Makes for decent long-putt practice or ace shots.
 You might use a roller or skip on # 1.
-Shady and cool on a hot summer-driving day.
-In fact, when its leafed out, you almost want some artificial illumination.
+If the creek is up when you throw over #2 your disc could wash downstream if you boner your drive.
+Plenty of mature trees as obstacles, so shady and cool on a hot summer-driving day.
+In fact, when its leafed out, you lose the gorge views and almost wish for some breaks in the cover.
+Nicely mowed, and only a bit of rugged vegetation behind baskets 1, 3 and 5.
 Also a good place to stop for a lunch break, or some light fishing at the small adjoining lake.
 And Multnomah Falls is 3/4 mile away, so theoretically you could have the family drop you off, play 2 rounds and then walk the train tracks down to the falls...

 Cons: $5 fee or state park yearly pass, but its rarely crowded and only takes 20 min. to poach.
 I-84 is 50 yds away and always noisy.
-Rest of park is busy in summer.
+Major summer holiday-goers will render the course unplayable.

 Other Thoughts: As above, its OK if you needed to stop for a driving break anyways.
-Not really a discing destination, so better to stop at Rooster West unless you've got newbs/children who want to have a successful round.
+Not really a discing destination: better to stop at Rooster Rock or Locks Approach, unless you've got newbs/children who want to have a successful round.

 2 of 2 people found this review helpful.